About Us

 Process: Each year, three context courses were chosen for review by the assessment committee.
 The instructor of the course chose one program learning outcome to assess students’ overall performance.

-Beginning in the spring of 2023, faculty for all context courses and all 3xxx-level professional skills courses choose one assignment in a course that assesses a program learning outcome taught in the course and report on the class’ performance using a standard form.
+Beginning in the spring of 2023, faculty for all context courses and all 4xxx-level professional skills courses choose one assignment in a course that assesses a program learning outcome taught in the course and report on the class’s performance using a standard form.
 The department assessment committee will analyze the data, report on the findings to the faculty.
 Findings from the reports will be used to improve future student learning, instruction, co-curricular activities, and curricula.

 Timeline: Two times a year